marciifee/marciifee/README.md

 My journey from digital film production to commercial fashion photography and IT allows me how to merge creativity with technology in secure, smart and innovative ways.

 Some technologies I enjoy working with include:
-Kubernetes, Docker, Microsoft M365, Microsoft Azure, Amazon Web Services (AWS), Google Workspace, Cloudflare, Active Directory / Entra ID, Python, PHP, Proxmox, Wazuh, OpenVAS, MITRE, Zero Trust, SIEM and XDR — among many others
+Kubernetes, Docker, Microsoft M365, Microsoft Azure, Amazon Web Services (AWS), Google Workspace, Cloudflare, Active Directory / Entra ID, Python, PHP, Proxmox, Wazuh, OpenVAS, MITRE, Zero Trust, SIEM and XDR — among many others.

 I am still at the beginning of my career, constantly learning, building, and exploring new ideas.
 If you’re interested in collaborations, creative tech, or security projects, feel free to reach out — I’d love to connect! 🚀